coady/graphique/docs/api.md

 ```

 ### Input
-Input types don't have the equivalent of inline fragments, but GraphQL is converging on the [OneOf input pattern](https://github.com/graphql/graphql-spec/pull/825).
+Input types don't have the equivalent of inline fragments, but GraphQL does has the [OneOf input](https://graphql.org/blog/2025-09-04-multioption-inputs-with-oneof/) pattern.
 Effectively the type of the field becomes the name of the field.

 `Table.filter` provides simple queries for columns within the schema, and a `where` arguments for complex expressions.